Cambridge ‘Dedicated Teacher Award’ for Karachi teacher

 He said: “The panel of judges did their research and shortlisted 50 top most dedicated teachers.
 Then they further ranked teachers on different criteria and shortlisted world’s six most dedicated teachers.
 From Pakistan I was amongst top 6.
 They then gave a supporting paragraph for each of the 6 winners and told people to read and vote the most deserving candidates.
 I was invited to Cambridge to receive this award where I managed to raise the flag high for Pakistan.”

 Ahmed Saya did his O levels from Jaffar Public School, A level from Foundation Public School and started teaching after graduation.
-He’s currently teaching O and A level Maths and accounting.
+He is currently teaching O and A level Maths and accounting.
+He’s Head of Mathematics and Accounting Department at Cordoba school.
 He is also a teachers’ trainer for CASIO Pakistan and trains teachers for O and A level modules.

 He said: “The panel of judges did their research and shortlisted 50 top most dedicated teachers.
 Then they further ranked teachers on different criteria and shortlisted world’s six most dedicated teachers.
 From Pakistan I was amongst top 6.
 They then gave a supporting paragraph for each of the 6 winners and told people to read and vote the most deserving candidates.
 I was invited to Cambridge to receive this award where I managed to raise the flag high for Pakistan.”

 Ahmed Saya did his O levels from Jaffar Public School, A level from Foundation Public School and started teaching after graduation.
-He’s currently teaching O and A level Maths and accounting.
+He is currently teaching O and A level Maths and accounting.
+He’s Head of Mathematics and Accounting Department at Cordoba school.
 He is also a teachers’ trainer for CASIO Pakistan and trains teachers for O and A level modules.